Neotys-Labs/Worksoft-Certify/README.md

 5. Enter the User Path name, you can use the **Process Name** built-in System Variable.

 6. Enter the record Mode:
-    * SAP GUI & WEB to record both SAP GUI and web (the System proxy will be updated)
+    * SAP GUI & WEB to record both SAP GUI and Web (the System proxy will be updated)
     * SAP GUI to record only SAP GUI.
-    * WEB to record only web (the System proxy will be updated)
+    * WEB to record only Web (the System proxy will be updated)

 7. At the end of the Process, add a new Step associated to the NeoLoad window with the **StopRecording** Action.